iannagasen/notes/Kafka/main.md

   - Each broker containers certain topic partitions
   - After connecting to any broker(called a boostrap broker), you will be connected to the entire cluster
   - A good number to get started is 3 brokers, some big clusters have over 100 brokers

+  - Brokers can be thought of as the server side of Kafka
+    - Before VMs and K8s, broker are hosted using physical server

 ## **`Brokers and Topics`**